mikadosoftware/devmanual/docs/index.rst

 Overview of DevManual
 =====================

+How to build and run a software *team* and the software *processes* and technology involved.

 This manual is both a long list of `how-to` chapters, covering ntp servers or SQL connections.
 These are useful, in-the-trenches guides to certain necessary software *capabilities*.
 Then there are slightly